ASTRO logo

 Did you know?

-๐Ÿ”๏ธ Mount Whitney is the highest peak in the contiguous United States, standing at 14,505 feet.
+๐Ÿ”๏ธ Mount Whitney is 14,505 feet tall, making it the highest mountain in the contiguous United States.

-๐ŸŒฒ The mountain is located in the Sierra Nevada mountain range in California.
+๐ŸŒ„ It is located in California's Sierra Nevada mountain range.

-๐Ÿ•๏ธ The area surrounding the mountain is part of the Inyo National Forest.
+๐ŸŒฒ Mount Whitney is part of Sequoia National Park and the Inyo National Forest.

 Show Less